-Full operations at the Jakarta Exploration Command Center (ECC) commenced yesterday, June 24th, with the start of the INDEX SATAL 2010 expedition.
-During the expedition, scientists based at the Jakarta ECC will monitor video and data feeds coming off of NOAA Ship Okeanos Explorer and BPPT's research vessel Baruna Jaya IV as both vessels explore areas known to be very volcanically active around the Sangihe and Talaud islands.
-With the ability to monitor live incoming feeds, and communicate in real-time with NOAA Ship Okeanos Explorer, scientists and participants at the Jakarta ECC are utilizing telepresence to explore the ocean for the first time!
+Full operations at the Jakarta Exploration Command Center (ECC) commenced yesterday, June 24, with the start of the INDEX-SATAL 2010 expedition.
+During the expedition, scientists based at the Jakarta ECC will monitor video and data feeds coming off of NOAA Ship Okeanos Explorer and the Agency for the Assessment and Application of Technology's research vessel, Baruna Jaya IV, as both vessels explore areas known to be very volcanically active around the Sangihe and Talaud islands.
+With the ability to monitor live incoming feeds, and communicate in real time with the Okeanos Explorer, scientists and participants at the Jakarta ECC are utilizing telepresence to explore the ocean for the first time!

-A very high bandwidth internet connection allows the Jakarta ECC to support telepresence technology – composed of three plasma screens for viewing video transmitted from the ship, and an IP-based intercom and teleconference system that allows real-time audio-video communication with NOAA ship Okeanos Explorer and other ECCs such as those in Seattle and at the University of New Hampshire.
+A very high bandwidth internet connection allows the Jakarta ECC to support telepresence technology – composed of three plasma screens for viewing video transmitted from the ship and an IP-based intercom and teleconference system that allows real time audio-video communication with the Okeanos Explorer and other ECCs, such as those in Seattle and at the University of New Hampshire.

 Developing the Jakarta ECC and bringing it online was no small feat!
 Development of the infrastructure took about a year and involved many Indonesian and international institutions, including the Agency for Assessment and Application of Technology, the Bandung Institute of Technology, the Trans Euroasia Information Network program, and Transpac2.
 Infrastructure such as Internet-2 connectivity spans from the United States to hubs located in Tokyo and Hong Kong, and finally into Indonesia and the Agency for Maritime and Fishery Research building in Ancol (10 kilometers from the heart of Jakarta) where the Jakarta ECC resides.